 Wealth of Experience

 I am devoted to my profession but also consider myself an excellent role model for maintaining a healthy work-life balance.
 Outside the office, I enjoy our recently emptied nest with my wife and playful mutt, Zippy.
-For nine years, I co-lead and played guitar in a working 7-piece swing/blues band.
-Currently I am playing with my friends in an acoustic trio.
-Other interests include reading, partner- and folk-dancing, socializing with friends, saunas, Hebrew, art, humor, and ultralight backpacking.
-In Summer of 2016, for exampIe, I hiked 190 miles of the Pacific Crest Trail, and am always planning my next adventures.
+For nine years, I co-lead and played guitar in a working 7-piece swing dance band.
+Currently I am playing with my friends in an acoustic blues and swing quartet.
+Other interests include saunas, daily exercise, reading, Hebrew, art, humor, partner-dancing, socializing with friends, and ultralight backpacking.
+In the summer of 2016, for exampIe, I hiked 190 miles of the Pacific Crest Trail, and am always planning my next adventures.